Discount Point Mortgage Calculator

 Discount Points are 100% Optional for Borrowers

 It is completely up to borrowers to decide if they want to pay discount points.
 Although discount points are charged by the lender they are totally optional and borrowers ultimately decide if they want to pay them based on their financial objectives.
 Discount points should not be confused with origination points or other mandatory fees lenders charge to process your mortgage.
+Our Discount Point Mortgage Calculator enables you to understand the financial impact of paying discount points so you can make an informed decision.

 More FREEandCLEAR Mortgage Resources